 MED: Talent at balance weighs out the FITC-inulin.

 CU: Sodium chloride solution on hotplate, stirring, as talent adds labeled inulin.
+We do not use a hotplate to dissolve.

 CU: Setting temperature and showing the tin foil covered tube shaking in thermo shaker.